10 Best Movies Based on True Stories in 2019

 J-Lo powers her way into the top acting performances list for the year with a career-best as veteran stripper Ramona.
 Based on the true story of a group of strippers who defraud stock traders and cash out their credit cards, ‘Hustlers’ comes alive with Lorena Scafaria’s wild vision of flesh, emotion, and nerve-wracking thrills.
 Her extravagant style yields great results, as ‘Hustlers’ instantly leaves a mark with its admirable balancing act of weighty moral themes and a gripping narrative.

 The gorgeous visual aesthetics are an absolute joy to experience and add another dimension to the film.
 More than a sincere retelling, ‘Hustlers’ shines through its overall execution of a story that is funny without trying and inspiring beyond words.
-Full marks to Scafaria for maintaining authenticity in the basis of her script.
+Full marks to Scafaria for maintaining authenticity on the basis of her script.

 5. A Beautiful Day in the Neighborhood

-While the primary focus remains the Junod’s assignment and how the bond between him and Rogers evolves, the film provides keen insights into the mission that Rogers set out to spread optimism and invoke kindness in American youth.
+While the primary focus remains Junod’s assignment and how the bond between him and Rogers evolves, the film provides keen insights into the mission that Rogers set out to spread optimism and invoke kindness in American youth.
 Heller’s sensitive take and Hank’s poignant portrayal of Rogers ultimately strike hard at the larger picture of empowering little children and making them realize they’re special.
 Set for a release just within the time for Academy previews, expect ‘A Beautiful Day in the Neighborhood’ to steal a lot of gold come February and, of course, your hearts.

 4. The Farewell

 Lulu Wang’s quirky and deeply saddening feature starts with a fair warning: based on an actual lie.
 I don’t know if that qualifies the film to be on this list or not, but it surely deserves to be mentioned among the best movies of the year.
-Awkwafina finally gets her moment to shine as the torn protagonist, Billi, who flies to China to bid goodbye to her grandmother who’s diagnosed with stage four lung cancer.
+Awkwafina finally gets her moment to shine as the torn protagonist, Billi, flies to China to bid goodbye to her grandmother, who’s diagnosed with stage four lung cancer.
 Pretty simple, right?
 Well, there’s a catch.
 Nai Nai, as Billi calls her, is under the impression that her health is fine, as she is told by her sister at the hospital.
 Billi’s mother explains it best: “Chinese have a saying.
 If you get cancer, you die.
 It is not cancer but the fear that gets you”.

-Such is Wang’s honesty with which Wang narrates this true episode from her life, that you instantly empathize with not only Nai Nai, but Billi as well.
+Such is Wang’s honesty with which Wang narrates this true episode from her life that you instantly empathize with not only Nai Nai but Billi as well.
 Throughout, she’s the only one who looks the most concerned and affected by the lie.
 Wang subrogates the viewer into her position and forces you to experience the entire thing from her eyes and heart.
-In one of the most unconventional family reunions of all time, there’s a big cloud of inevitability that looms large, which thankfully enough, doesn’t affect a light-hearted, mature take on cultural specificity and traditionalism.
+In one of the most unconventional family reunions of all time, there’s a big cloud of inevitability that looms large, which, thankfully enough, doesn’t affect a light-hearted, mature take on cultural specificity and traditionalism.

 3. Once Upon a Time in Hollywood